KUKRETI07/MYSQL-project/README.md

 This project focuses on analyzing a retail store's performance using pure SQL.
 It involves multiple interlinked datasets (products, sales, customers, orders, etc.), and answers real business questions through joins, filtering, aggregation, subqueries, and more.
 The goal was to generate valuable insights into customer behavior, product performance, and overall sales trends.

+# Problem Statement:

+The goal of this project is to analyze retail store data using SQL and extract meaningful insights that can help improve sales, marketing, and customer engagement.
+The dataset includes multiple relational tables like customers, products, orders, and transactions.

 # Tools & Technologies

 Database: MySQL